leweymelchor/TR-808/README.md

 - passed new variable to draw grid function to help with toggleing colors
 - implemented instrument mute toggle logic in run while loop

+- added clear pads button and function to reset all pads
+- added load and save buttons and function to open up menu
+- created file to save beats into and load beats from

 ## Created By:
 |Name|Email|GitHub|